Sinkhole Insurance: What It Covers, Cost & Who Needs It

 Frequently Asked Questions About Sinkhole Insurance

 How do I know if I need sinkhole insurance?
-If you live in a high-risk state — especially Florida, Texas, Kentucky, Tennessee, Alabama, Missouri, or Pennsylvania — you should strongly consider adding sinkhole coverage.
+If you live in a high-risk state like Florida, Texas, Kentucky, Tennessee, Alabama, Missouri, or Pennsylvania, you should strongly consider adding sinkhole coverage.
 Your risk is higher if your home sits on or near limestone or carbonate bedrock, if neighbors have reported sinkhole activity, or if your area has a history of ground subsidence.
 A licensed geological inspection can help assess your specific property's risk.

 What's the difference between sinkhole insurance and earthquake insurance?
 Both are endorsements that cover types of "earth movement" excluded from standard homeowners policies, but they cover very different events.
 Sinkhole insurance covers underground void collapses caused by dissolving bedrock, while earthquake insurance covers structural damage from seismic activity.
-In some states, these can be purchased together; in others, you may need separate endorsements.
+In some states, these can be purchased together, while in others you may need separate endorsements.

 What does the claims process look like for a sinkhole?
 When you file a sinkhole claim, your insurer will typically send out a licensed professional geologist or geotechnical engineer to test and confirm that sinkhole activity is the cause of the damage.
-If confirmed, your insurer will determine the scope of repairs — which may include foundation underpinning, compaction grouting to stabilize the ground, and structural repairs to the dwelling.
-The process can take several months, and your deductible will apply before the insurer pays out.
+If confirmed, your insurer will determine the scope of repairs, which may include foundation underpinning, compaction grouting to stabilize the ground, and structural repairs to the dwelling.
+The process can take several months, and your deductible (1% to 10% of dwelling coverage) will apply before the insurer pays out.

 Compare Home Insurance Plans in Ohio